A Letter from a Patient

 b.
 "Don't please switch on the fan?"

-The electrician requested not to switch on the fan.
+The electrician forbade me to switch on the fan.

 c.
 "Help me with my homework, please."

-My friend requested to help her with her homework.
+My friend requested me to help him with his homework.

 d.
 "Lend me some money, please."